1. Who has to file GST Return?

 3. What if I do not file the return on time?

 If the return is not filed within the due date then the taxpayer is penalized with a late fee of Rs.
 100 per day up to a maximum of Rs.
 5000/-.

 4. Do different return forms have to be filed for CGST, SGST, IGST?

 No, the return forms are common for CGST, SGST, and IGST.
 A separate column is available for each of them in the same form and will be filled depending on Intra-state or Inter-state supply.

 5. What is GSTR-1 return?

-GSTR-1 return will include details of the outward supplies or sales by the tax payer.
+GSTR-1 return will include details of the outward supplies or sales of goods and/or services by the taxpayer.
 This return form would capture the following information:

-• Details of invoices issued in the previous month and the corresponding taxes paid.
+• Details of invoices issued in the previous month and the corresponding taxes to be paid.

 • Details of advances received against a supply which has to be made in future.